 How To Make Sourdough Starter

-If you’ve ever wondered how to make sourdough starter, this is your complete guide!
+If you’ve ever wondered how to make sourdough starter without yeast, this is your complete guide!
 Traditional 7 day sourdough starter with perfect results, every time.
-Just 5 minutes and you are on your way to sourdough bread, pancakes, cakes and more.
+It’s an easy recipe that takes just 5 minutes a day.

-For the past two years I’ve been tackling two types of sourdough.
-One is a sweet sourdough, the starter needed for this Amish Friendship Bread.
-The other sourdough is a classic sourdough that bakes up beautiful loaves of bread, biscuits, waffles, pancakes and even a chocolate cake.
+For the past two years Iโve been tackling two types of sourdough.
+One is sweet, the Amish sourdough starter recipe needed for this Friendship Bread.
+The other is a classic sourdough that bakes up beautiful loaves of sourdough bread, sourdough biscuits, waffles, sourdough pancakes and even a chocolate cake with sourdough.

 Does sourdough really take a week?

-- kitchen scale – You can measure by volume, but for the best results, we recommend investing in a kitchen scale.
-It’s worth it.
+- kitchen scaleย โ Although you can measure by volume, for the best consistent results, investing in a kitchen scale.
+Itโs worth it and will give a consistent hydration level.

-- sourdough jar – These jars hold sourdough beautifully.
+- sourdough jarย โ Glass jars hold sourdough beautifully.
 I love that they are glass so you can see the fermentation.
 They give lots of room for the starter to double.
-And they seal nicely when you need a break from baking bread.
+And they seal nicely when you need a break from baking bread.ย

 Did you know?

 - Non-Chlorinated Water.
-Chlorine can kill the yeast as it tries to grow.
-Use filtered water for best results.
+Use filtered water since chlorine in tap water can kill the yeast as it tries to grow.
+Keep bottled water on hand.

 How To Make Sourdough Starter

-Start with a clean glass jar.
-I use a pint size mason jar when I am beginning a starter, but a weck jar or other glass jar will be fine too.
-You’ll just want it to be able to hold about 2 cups so that it can handle the rise of the starter.
+- Start with a clean glass jar, such as a pint size mason jar or weck jar.
+It should able to hold about 2 cups so that it can handle the rise of the starter.

-Add 60 grams of whole wheat flour and 60 grams of warm, non-chlorinated water.
+- Addย 60 grams of unbleached whole wheat flour and 60 grams of warm, non-chlorinated water.
 The mixture will be very, very think.
-It won’t be impressive at all to start.
-But just wait. 🙂
+It wonโt be impressive at all to start.
+But just wait. ๐

-Cover the jar loosely with plastic wrap and let it sit at room temperature, of in a spot where the room temperature is slightly warmer.
+- Cover the jar loosely with plastic wrap and let it sit on the kitchen counter at room temperature, or in a slightly warm place, rather than cool.

 Day 3.

-Pull out half of the starter and throw it away.
-Use your kitchen scale to again add 60 grams of all purpose, white, unbleached flour (remember…you only use whole wheat that first day) and 60 grams of warm water.
+- Pull out half of the starter and throw it away.
+Use your kitchen scale to again add 60 grams of all purpose, white, unbleached flour (rememberโฆyou only use whole wheat that first day) and 60 grams of warm water to the remaining starter.
+Always use equal parts flour and water.

 Day 4, 5, and 6.

-As these three days pass you’ll notice a natural rise and fall to the starter.
-This is an important process to observe because it will tell you when the starter is ready to bake with and when it is hungry.
-You can use a rubber band (or a piece of tape) on the jar to mark where the starter is when you feed it, then how it doubles as the starter grows.
+- As these three days pass youโll notice a natural rise and fall to the starter.ย This isย an important process to observeย because it will help you learn you when the starter is ready to bake with and when it is hungry.
+You can use a rubber band (or a piece of tape) on the jar to mark where the starter is when you feed it, then how it doubles as the starter grows.ย

 Day 7.

-Your starter should be very bubbly and you are almost ready to bake!
-It should have a sweet and tangy aroma.
+- Your new starter should have lots of bubbles and you are almost ready to bake!
+A healthy starter should look light and airy and have a sweet and tangy aroma.
 It should not be a sharp or harsh smell.
-It should look light and airy.

 When is starter ready to bake with?

-Starter is ready when it is bubbly and in the “doubled” stage.
-If you are wanting to bake bread and the starter is “deflated”, feed the starter, wait a couple of hours and it should be doubled and ready to bake with.
+Starter is ready when it is bubbly and in the โdoubledโ stage.
+This is called an “active sourdough starter”.
+If you are wanting to bake bread and the starter is โdeflatedโ, feed the starter, wait a couple of hours and it should be doubled and ready to bake with.

 Drop a little bit of starter into a glass jar.
 If the starter floats, it is ready to bake with.
 See the picture below.